Inverse of a Matrix

 DONE!
 Like magic, and just as fun as solving any puzzle.

-(Compare this with the answer on Inverse of a Matrix using Minors, Cofactors and Adjugate.
-Is it the same?
+(Compare this to Inverse of a Matrix using Minors, Cofactors and Adjugate.
+Is the answer the same?
 Which method do you prefer?)

 Larger Matrices